$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Why Are The Nail Caps Falling Off?

-The most likely cause of this, is using caps that are too large.
+The most likely cause of the cat nail caps falling off, is using caps that are too large.

-The manufacturer will have detailed information about what size is best for the age and size of your cat.
+The manufacturer will have detailed information about what size nail cap is best for the age and size of your cat.

 Why Is The Glue Oozing Out As The Nail Cap Is Applied?

-The common cause or this is that too much glue is being applied.
+The common cause of the glue oozing out, is that too much glue is being applied.

-Don’t overfill, less is more in this case.
+Don’t overfill the nail caps with glue, less is more in this case.

 Can Cats Still Do Normal Scratching Behavior While Wearing Cat Nail Caps?

-Cats can happily carry on with their normal stretch and scratching regime.
+Cats can happily carry on with their normal stretch and scratching regime even while wearing cat nail caps.

-Less stress for you, as nothing is getting ruined in the scratching process.
+There is less stress for you, as nothing, for example furniture or soft furnishings, is getting ruined in the cat scratching process.

 Is The Cat Likely To Get An Infection Under The Nail?